Brian J. Song, M.D.

 Prior to joining Mass.
 Eye and Ear, Dr. Song completed his glaucoma fellowship at the Jules Stein Eye Institute, University of California at Los Angeles, where he was a Clinical Instructor at both Harbor-UCLA Medical Center and UCLA Ronald Reagan Medical Center

-Today, Dr. Song is a Clinical Instructor of Ophthalmology at Harvard Medical School.
-He is also a Harvard K12 Vision Clinical Scientist.
-The Harvard Vision Clinical Scientist Development Program offers a mentored and structured learning, research, and development environment to a select group of qualified clinically-trained candidates who desire to become independent leading clinical scientists in their respective fields.
+Today, Dr. Song is a Harvard Vision Clinical Scientist Development Program K12 Scholar.
+This program offers a mentored and structured learning, research, and development environment to a select group of qualified clinically-trained candidates who desire to become independent leading clinical scientists in their respective fields.
 Dr. Song’s research focuses on the development and validation of a telemedical model for glaucoma screening and evaluation

 Dr. Song is a member of numerous professional organizations and societies including the American Academy of Ophthalmology, American Medical Association, American Glaucoma Society, American Society of Cataract and Refractive Surgery, Association for Research in Vision and Ophthalmology, and Korean American Medical Association.

 Medical and surgical management of glaucoma and cataracts